jacobrogers603/mark_my_words/to-do.md

 Add Settings for the profile of the user:

-- profile avatar change
 - change password
+- chang email
 - delete account

+## search

+ability to search for notes, words in notes, and other users, search results page to do, no drop down, i don't wanna

 hover card:

 - profile bio
 - https://ui.shadcn.com/docs/components/hover-card use for profile

-## search

-ability to search for notes, words in notes, and other users, search results page to do, no drop down, i don't wanna

 ## photo encryption